 In this scenario, we measure the packet forwarding performance of the Linux system without any virtualization (raw) and compare it with a setup where the same system is installed inside the tested VMM.
 We consider up to three traffic sources.
 It has to be noted that each traffic stream through the UUT does not interfere with any other stream outside the server, i.e. each traffic stream enters the server over a different network interface and also leaves the system via another distinct network interface.
 Each network interface is directly bridged to a corresponding virtual interface of the guest system.
 We consider packets with an Ethernet frame size of 64, 500, 1000, and 1500 byte for each data stream.
+The complete logical size "on the wire", i.e. bits used on layer 1, is 20 byte larger, due to the layer 1 preamble of 7 bytes, the start of frame delimiter, and the inter frame gap of 12 octets, as defined in the 802.3 standard[20].

-For each packet size, a target bandwidth of 10, 100, 200, 400, 600, 800, 900, and $1000\,\mathrm{Mbit/s}$ was run nine times for statistical evidence.
+For each packet size, a target bandwidth of 10, 100, 200, 400, 600, 800, 900, and $1000 \,\mathrm{Mbit/s}$ was run nine times for statistical evidence.
 Since pktgen does not allow for setting a target bandwidth, but instead manages different loads of traffic by waiting a certain amount of time between sending two consecutive packets, this delay had to be calculated.
-For target bandwidth b [Mbit/s] and target packet size s [byte], the resulting delay [ns] would be $8000\times(s+24)/b$.
+For target bandwidth $b \,[\mathrm{Mbit/s}]$ and target packet size $s \,[\mathrm{byte}]$ , the resulting delay [ns] would be $8000 \times (s + 24)/b$ .
 This formula works well for large packet sizes, but the kernel is not able to generate small packets fast enough.
-Hence, we adopted the inter packet delay to 1 and 0 ns to maximize the generated traffic and send as many packets as possible.
+Hence, we additionally adopted the inter packet delay to 1 and 0 ns for each nine tests, in order to maximize the generated traffic and send as many packets as possible.